bleuf1sh/git-byLines/README.md

 - Python 2 and 3 compatible

 ## What makes this different than other approaches out there?
-There are no specific commands to remember or configurations to setup before use.
+There are no specific commands to remember or configurations to setup before use.<br/>
 The code is triggered upon any **git commit** command performed within any git repo.
 Thereby achieving that natural flow similiar to signing your name after writing an email.